ArchitSV/SlackUptimeMonitor/README.md

 Note that the script is written in Python3.5.

-### Step 2 -  Setup the config variables
+### Step 2 -  Setup the configuration variables

 URLS_TO_CHECK = ["http://facebook.com",
                  "https://youtube.com:9540"]

-#### You have to have a token so you can send messages to a slack channel!
+#### You have to have a token so that you can send messages to a slack channel!
 Get one here
 https://api.slack.com/docs/oauth-test-tokens

 You need then to export it as an environmental variable or hardcoded